 The great thing about the adventure pass is that if you do chicken out or have any problems, you can just hop on the gondola and meet your friends and family at the next stop, so nobody misses out.
 If you go to Grindelwald, we seriously recommend these fun adventures.
 We’ve never laughed so hard having the best time in the mountains.
-Prices for all four adventures cost 99 CHF. ($108 USD) Check out the Jungfrau Website for details.
+Prices for all four adventures cost 99 CHF / $108 USD (with a Swiss Travel Pass) Check out the Jungfrau Website for details.

 First Mountain Cart